tyronen/mlx/README.md

 ### On the dev machine

-`python -m training.hn_predict.prepare_vocab` prepares preliminary word indices used to train title embeddings.
+`python -m training.hn_predict.prepare_indices` prepares preliminary word indices used to train title embeddings.

 `python -m training.hn_predict.process_items` takes the OpenPipe/HackerNews dataset and backfills a lot of user data - at post time! into it and creates a new file, `data/posts.parquet`.
 This needs large RAM and disk space but no GPU.